rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Retrieve pool member monitor rule
 ----------------------------------

-Retrieves configuration settings for the monitor rule applied to a specified pool member
+Retrieves configuration settings for a monitor rule applied to a specified pool member

 ::